Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-avroencoder/migration_guide.md

 Previously, `encode` returned an Avro-encoded content, with the binary encoded schema ID and record format indicator values prepended to it.
 Now, `encode` will return a TypedDict of {`content`: `<serialized payload>`, `content_type`: `<Avro MIME type>`+`<schema ID>`} by default.

 #### Backward compatibility

-In order to decode content that was encoded (or "serialized") by the `AvroSerializer`:
+In order to decode content that was encoded (or "serialized") by the `AvroSerializer`, use `azure-schemaregistry-avroencoder` v1.0.0b2.
+> Note: This backward compatibility was removed starting `azure-schemaregistry-avroencoder` v1.0.0b3.

 1. Install `azure-schemaregistry-avroencoder` v1.0.0b2, which automatically detects the preamble.